ASTXRTYS/DEEP-AI/WARP.md

 # WARP.md

+I want to focus on the aestetics of the deepagents-cli app and to do so i have provided you with .png files of the cli and what it looks like currently so that you may know exactley what i mean.

+  i should note that we need to follow the same pattern and convention for prompt toolkit being applied currently in the repo.

+  to help you with that mandate i have provided you with the indexed open source lib of the prompt toolkit repo that you can query a chat bot that can answer any and all questions you may need to ask to achieve your task. when using the deepwiki for this task the relevant deepwiki to query is: https://deepwiki.com/prompt-toolkit/python-prompt-toolkit

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

 > **Mandatory Protocol:** Warp agents must read and comply with [`AGENT.md`](AGENT.md) before running commands or editing files.
 Treat that document as the non-negotiable operating agreement for this repo.